 You'll make a difference - Real growth and development doesn't just come from information, it's from relationships.
 Positive relationships have the ability and power to unleash untapped potential.
 When you can share with your mentee that "this is possible, and this is possible for YOU," you can open up entirely new paths in their life.

 The Cura Personalis Mentoring Program is designed to provide first-year students an opportunity to become acclimated to life at college and build a foundation for success during their years at Fairfield University.
 These students are paired with a faculty/staff mentor and a peer mentor.
 Through regular one-on-one and group meetings, students receive valuable information and useful knowledge regarding the many available campus resources.
-Some of these resources include: Academic and Career Development Center, Campus Ministry, Student Engagement, and Residence Life.
+Some of these resources include: Career Center, Campus Ministry, Student Engagement, and Residence Life.
 Several topics including time management, wellness, spirituality, leadership, character and personal growth, and development are covered during the year.